 |Source Material Distribution 40.52||11240|

-Exempt distribution licensees are required to pay an annual license fee to the NRC.
-Refer to 10 CFR Part 170 schedule of materials license application fees required for each category of license and each type of fee.
+Exempt distribution license applicants are required to pay a fee to the NRC upon application for a new license and are required to pay an annual license fee to the NRC thereafter.
+Refer to the applicable fee categories in the schedules in 10 CFR Part 170 and 10 CFR Part 171 for the fees required for each category of license and each type of fee.

 The Application for Material License Form 313 is to be used by all exempt distribution licensees.